Forecasting future action sequences with attention: a new approach to weakly supervised action forecasting

 Specifically, we consider the optimal transport distance between two discrete action distributions $\mu,\nu \in \mathbf{P}(\mathbb{A})$ of the action sequences where $\mathbb{A}$ is the action space.
 The discrete distributions $\mu,\nu$ can be written as weighted sums of Dirac delta functions i.e. $\mu = \sum_{i=1}^n \mathbf{u}_i\delta_{\mathbf{x}_i}$ and $\nu = \sum_{j=1}^m \mathbf{v}_j\delta_{\mathbf{y}_j}$ with $\sum_{i=1}^n \mathbf{u}_i = \sum_{j=1}^m \mathbf{v}_j = 1$.
 Given a cost matrix $\mathbf{C} \in \mathbb{R}_+^{n \times m}$ where $\mathbf{C}_{ij}$ is the cost from $\mathbf{x}_i$ to $\mathbf{y}_j$, the optimal transport loss is equivalent to

-where $\Pi(\mathbf{u},\mathbf{v}) = \{\mathbf{P} \in \mathbb{R}_+^{n \times m} | \mathbf{P}\mathbf{1}_m = \mathbf{u}, \mathbf{P}^\top\mathbf{1}_n = \mathbf{v} \}$ and $\mathbf{1}_n$ is a n-dimensional vector of all ones.
+where $\Pi(\mathbf{u},\mathbf{v}) = \{\mathbf{P} \in \mathbb{R}_+^{n \times m}\} | \mathbf{P}\mathbf{1}_m = \mathbf{u}, \mathbf{P}^\top\mathbf{1}_n = \mathbf{v} \}$ and $\mathbf{1}_n$ is a n-dimensional vector of all ones.

+\R{ The minimum $P^*$ in equation~\ref{eq.ot} is the ideal optimal transport solution that caters for the topological structure of predicted and ground truth action sequences.
+The cost function is defined in the Euclidean space over action predictions as follows:

+where $\hat{\mathbf{s_i}}$ is the predicted action score vector at step $i$ and $\mathbf{s_j}$ is the one-hot-vector obtained from the ground truth action sequence $Y^u$ at step j.
+Note that both $\hat{Y}^{u}$ and $Y^u$ are discrete action symbol sequences and the optimal transport loss is complementary to the cross entropy loss and vice-versa.}

-We use the Sinkhorn algorithm implementation proposed in~~\cite{Feydy2019} to compute the optimal transport loss between the predicted and ground-truth action sequences.
-Let us denote the optimal transport loss by $L_{ot}(\hat{Y}^{u},Y^u)$.
-The combination of both losses is given by the following
+Because the optimal transport assignment problem is formulated as a permutation problem, we make use of the Sinkhorn divergence method proposed in~\cite{Feydy2019} to estimate the optimal transport loss in equation~\ref{eq.ot}.
+Using this Sinkhorn algorithm implementation proposed in~\cite{Feydy2019}, we compute the optimal transport loss between the predicted and ground-truth action probability distributions from equation~\ref{eq.ot}.
+Let $S$ be the $\mathcal{N} \times |\mathcal{Y}|$ ground truth tensor where $S_{jk}$ contains the probability value of action $k$ in step $j$ (i.e. each row $j$ is equal to one-hot vector $\mathbf{s_j}$), and $\hat{S}$ be the corresponding tensor containing the predicted probability values (i.e. each row $i$ is equal to probability vector $\hat{\mathbf{s_i}}$).
+The optimal transport loss ($L_{ot}$) computed using the Sinkhorn algorithm is then denoted by $L_{sh}(\hat{S},S)$.
+The combination of both losses is given by the following: